 Supporting the Unique Requirements of VLPs

-The implementation of Wider Access by National Grid ESO in December 2019 will see the beginning of Virtual Lead Party (VLP) operations.
+The implementation of Wider Access by National Grid ESO in December 2019 saw the beginning of Virtual Lead Party (VLP) operations.
 While VLPs are exempt from some of the requirements imposed on other BSC Party Roles, they are required to submit PNs, MEL and Bid Offer Data via EDT and establish EDL systems for the communication of BOAs and post gate closure Dynamic Data submissions.
 In addition, due to their unique relationship with suppliers, they must calculate and submit Delivered Volumes at MSID Pair level, a requirement that is supported by Sentinel VLP SVAA module.

 - Capture of Secondary BM Unit component baseline levels